-To create a shift of a line layer, you must first go into editing mode and activate the Offset Curve tool.
-Then click on a feature to shift it.
-Move the mouse and click where wanted or enter the desired distance in the user input widget.
-Your changes may then be saved with thelmActionSaveEditsl:sup:Save Layer Edits tool.
+To create a shift of a line layer, you must first go into editing mode and then select the feature.
+You can make the Offset Curve tool active and drag the cross to the desired distance.
+Your changes may then be saved with the save Layer Edits tool